Fighting Money Laundering with Statistics and Machine Learning: Terminology

 where $y_{c}\in\{0,1\}$ indicates (with $y_{c}=1$) that client $c$ should be reported for money laundering.
-Note, finally, that suspicious behavior flagging and client risk profiling may overlap at the client level.
+Note that suspicious behavior flagging and client risk profiling can overlap at the client level.
 Indeed, we could use $F(\mathbf{x}_{c})$ as a risk profile for client $c$.